HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 ### Read before using

 - Don't forget give permission access.

-- Don't forget to use latest version of the Python script at **GitHub** not at mega.nz

 - It really disconnect infected ip address and it deletes file so be careful!
 - Don't forget to use clamonacc
 - Test the suspicous file in home folder